 Having to wake up early on a Monday morning isn’t so terrible when a new adventure is about to begin.
-It is days 14 and 15 of our northeast road trip and we are heading to a new destination.
-It’s time to research all the fun things to do on Block Island.
+It is day fourteen of our northeast road trip and we are heading to a new destination.
+It’s time to research all the fun things to do on Block Island!

 With a declaration from the Nature Conservancy that Block Island is one of its “Last Great Places” in the western hemisphere, it was a given that we were going to zip our way over once we crossed into Rhode Island.